- What is Full-Term Pregnancy?

 - Baby’s Development at Full-Term Pregnancy

-- Changes in Mother’s Body at 39 to 40 Weeks
+- Changes in the Mother’s Body at 39 to 40 Weeks

-- What if I Have Early Term Pregnancy?
+- What if I Have an Early Term Pregnancy?

-- Is it Risky to Have Late Term Pregnancy?
+- Is it Risky to Have a Late-Term Pregnancy?

 What is Full-Term Pregnancy?

 A full-term pregnancy is one that completes 39 weeks.
-During medical emergencies, doctors may opt for an early delivery, but delivering when you are 39 weeks pregnant is the best scenario under normal circumstances.
-Till a few years ago, a pregnancy completing 37 weeks was considered to be full-term however, according to the latest directive of the ACOG or the American College of Obstetricians and Gynecologists basis their review researches in 2013, it was concluded that the full-term was best at 39 weeks.
+During medical emergencies, doctors may opt for early delivery, but delivering the baby in the 39the week of pregnancy is the best possible scenario under normal circumstances.
+Until a few years ago, a pregnancy completing 37 weeks was considered to be full-term, however, according to the statement by the American College of Obstetricians and Gynecologists (ACOG) in 2013, it was concluded that pregnancy is full-term at 39 weeks.

-Depending upon the duration the gestation period lasts for, pregnancy terms can be categorised as the following:
+Depending upon the duration the gestation period lasts for, pregnancy terms can be categorised as follows:

 This is referred to as pregnancy age and is between 37 weeks 0 days and 38 weeks 6 days.

-A pregnancy that lasts between 39 weeks 0 days and 40 weeks 6 days considered to be a full-term pregnancy weeks.
+A pregnancy that lasts between 39 weeks 0 days and 40 weeks 6 days is considered to be a full-term pregnancy.

-The gestation period lasts between 41 weeks 0 days and 41 weeks 6 days, it is considered as late-term.
+When the gestation period lasts between 41 weeks 0 days and 41 weeks 6 days, it is considered as late-term.

 Baby’s Development at Full-Term Pregnancy

-Changes in Mother’s Body at 39 to 40 Weeks
+Changes in the Mother’s Body at 39 to 40 Weeks

-When the pregnancy reaches its 39th week, the uterus muscles begin to tense and you may also experience false indications of labour.
-This condition is also known as Braxton Hicks.
-Whatever changes you feel, notify the doctor immediately.
+When the pregnancy reaches its 39th week, the uterus muscles begin to tense and the mom-to-be may also experience false indications of labour.
+This condition is known as Braxton Hicks.
+Whatever changes you feel, inform your doctor about the same.

 Vaginal discharge in the form of white mucus sometimes with a tinge of blood also occurs at this stage.

-Is it Ok if Baby Stays in Womb for as Long as Possible?
+Is it Ok if the Baby Stays in the Womb for as Long as Possible?

-As it is said, anything in excess is bad, and the same concept applies for a baby who might stay in the mother’s womb past the full-term.
-The term may be extended by a week, but the baby should not remain in the womb for longer than that.
-Babies should be born at full-term, anything before or after is certainly not healthy and in some cases, it can also endanger the life of the baby.
+If the baby is in the womb past the full-term, the term may get extended by a week, but the baby should not remain in the womb for longer than that.
+Babies should be born at full-term, anything before or after is certainly not healthy and in some cases, it can affect the baby’s health.

-Early term pregnancy is when the baby is born at 37 weeks, before reaching a full-term.
-Research studies have shown that babies born at an early term could be physiologically immature.
+An early term pregnancy is when the baby is born at 37 weeks, before reaching the full-term.
+Research has shown that babies born at an early term could be physiologically immature.
 Early term babies may also be at the risk of many diseases, especially ones related to immunity, such as wheezing, asthma and more.
-Gastrointestinal disorders were also found to be more associated with early term babies than full-term infants.
+They may also be at the risk of developing gastrointestinal disorders.

-Is it Risky to Have Late Term Pregnancy?
+Is it Risky to Have a Late-Term Pregnancy?

-Having a late term pregnancy can be risky for both the infant and the mother.
-In babies, it could lead to breathing problems, sudden halt in growth, slowed heart rate and more.
+Having a late-term pregnancy can be risky for both the infant and the mother.
+In babies, it could lead to breathing problems, sudden halt in growth, slow heart rate and more.
 The amniotic fluid starts decreasing which means it could be even fatal for the baby.
 Stillbirth too can occur in some cases.
-Also, since the baby tends to be heavy during late term, there could be complications in the delivery process as well, and it could lead to a C-section.
+Also, since the baby tends to be heavy during late-term, there could be complications in the delivery process as well, and it could lead to a C-section.

-Post term pregnancy is the condition when the delivery has not taken place even after 42 weeks, that is,l three weeks after the medically accepted full-term at 39 weeks.
-A post term pregnancy can mean health complications for both mother and the baby.
+In post-term pregnancy, the baby is not delivered until after 42 weeks, that is, three weeks after the medically accepted full-term (i.e., 39 weeks).
+A post-term pregnancy can mean health complications for both mother and the baby.

-- The Baby Might Be Overweight: Post term babies tend to be over 8 pounds.
-Medically this condition is known as Fetal Macrosomia which can lead to obesity and diabetes in the future. .
-Overweight babies are also a health risk to the mother as the body size could cause uterine ruptures during delivery and also result in lacerations in the genital track.
+- The Baby Might Be Overweight: Post-term babies tend to be over 8 pounds.
+Medically this condition is known as fetal macrosomia which can lead to obesity and diabetes in the future.
+Overweight babies are also a health risk to the mother as the body size could cause uterine ruptures during delivery and also result in lacerations in the genital tract.
 This will also mean heavy bleeding.

 - Less Availability of Oxygen to the Baby: By the time pregnancy reaches its full-term, the placenta that delivers oxygen and nutrition to the baby would have attained its maximum size and after that its ability to function normally reduces.
-This means the baby is at risk of not getting enough oxygen which can lead to severe birth disorders, cerebral palsy for one.
+This means that the baby may not get enough oxygen required for their health, which can lead to severe birth disorders such as cerebral palsy.

-- Meconium Aspiration Post term pregnancy can also lead to a condition called as Meconium Aspiration in which the baby breathes in amniotic fluid which causes oxygen deficiency and lead to lung disorders in the infant.
+- Meconium Aspiration: A post-term pregnancy can also lead to a condition called meconium aspiration, in which the baby breathes in the amniotic fluid which causes oxygen deficiency and leads to lung disorders in the infant.

 A full-term pregnancy is best for the baby and the mother.
-Unless there are any medical complications, it is best to go for a full-term pregnancy, as it ensures good health for both the baby and mother.
+Unless there are any medical complications, it is best to go for a full-term pregnancy!